jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q3: How would you find the customers who have placed more than 100 orders?
+<b> Q3: How would you find the customers who have placed more than 100 orders?</b>
 <details>
   <summary>A3:</summary>
   SELECT * FROM Customers WHERE Country = 'USA';